Enrollment and Attendance FAQs

 What is the attendance policy?

 Friendship Public Charter School Online works with families toward a positive attendance record to meet their required number of 181 instructional days.
-Attendance is logged daily in the Online School by Parent/ Learning Coach.
+Attendance is logged daily in the Online School by the Learning Coach.

+The school calendar includes school "holidays" or vacation time.
+Whenever possible, family vacations should align with school vacation days.
+Parents are encouraged to contact their teacher if they plan a vacation that does not coordinate with the school calendar.
 Extended family travel, except during normal school vacation periods, requires written notification and vacation contract approval by the Head of School or designee.
 This should be completed at least one week prior to the extended absence.

 Is the program available to children without a permanent address?